LAKITALKS/LEM/README.md

 - **Author:** Lazaros Varvatis

 ## Disclaimer
-This release introduces the first *formalization* of the LEM hypothesis.
+This release documents the first formalization of the LEM hypothesis and introduces the initial theoretical framework.
-Empirical validation, benchmark datasets, and security evaluation will follow in v0.3+.
+It is intended as a conceptual and structural foundation.
+Subsequent versions may refine the mathematical definitions and expand the theoretical model step by step.

 ## Citation
 *(Add DOI here once Zenodo is synced)*